-Nearsightedness (myopia) is a common vision condition in which you can see objects near to you clearly, but objects farther away are blurry.
-It occurs when the shape of your eye causes light rays to bend (refract) incorrectly, focusing images in front of your retina instead of on your retina.
+Nearsightedness (myopia) is a common vision condition in which near objects appear clear, but objects farther away look blurry.
+It occurs when the shape of the eye — or the shape of certain parts of the eye — causes light rays to bend (refract) inaccurately.
+Light rays that should be focused on nerve tissues at the back of the eye (retina) are focused in front of the retina.

 A basic eye exam can confirm nearsightedness.
-You can compensate for the blur with eyeglasses, contact lenses or refractive surgery.
+You can compensate for the blurry vision with eyeglasses, contact lenses or refractive surgery.

-Nearsightedness symptoms may include:
+Nearsightedness signs or symptoms may include:

-Blurry vision when looking at distant objects
+- Blurry vision when looking at distant objects

-The need to squint or partially close the eyelids to see clearly
+- The need to squint or partially close the eyelids to see clearly

-Seem to be unaware of distant objects
+- Seem unaware of distant objects

-Rub his or her eyes frequently
+- Rub their eyes frequently

 When to see a doctor

-Seek emergency medical care if you experience:
+Seek emergency medical care if you experience any of the following:

-Flashes of light in one or both eyes
+- Flashes of light in one or both eyes

 Regular eye exams